teamious/example-react-premature-state-reads/README.md

 # README

-This repo contains sample code for dealing with parallel requests to modify your props over multiple components in the render lifecycle.
+This repo contains sample code and a description of how to deal with multiple components competing to update the same state object in your hierarchy at the same time (such as in componentDidMount).

 To demonstrate the problem, consider the following object: